SAP-samples/build-codejam/README.md

 The tutorials are maintained in the tutorial mission: [SAP Build CodeJam](https://developers.sap.com/mission.build-codejam.html)

-Here are links to the individual

 ### Prerequisites

 #### Hardware
-If attending an in-person CodeJam, please bring your own laptop with power adapter.
+Please bring your own laptop with power adapter.

 #### Software
-A supported Web browser such as Google Chrome, Firefox etc
+A supported Web browser such as Google Chrome or Firefox.

 #### Before Arriving
 You should complete the prerequisites tutorial [Set Up Prerequisites for SAP Build CodeJam](https://developers.sap.com/tutorials/codejam-0-prerequisites.html), which: